-Ÿ uncertainties related to potential strategic collaborations with others;

-Ÿ future capital needs and uncertainty of additional funding;

-$\ddot{\mathrm{Y}}$ uncertainties related to product development and marketability;

-Ÿ uncertainties related to clinical trials;

-- Ÿ manufacturing and supply uncertainties and dependence on third parties; - Ÿ anticipation of future losses; - Ÿ limited sales and marketing capabilities; - $\ddot{Y}$ uncertainty of regulatory approval and extensive government regulation; - Ÿ competition and technological change; - Ÿ uncertainty regarding patents and proprietary rights; - Ÿ no assurance of third party reimbursement; and - Ÿ potential product liability and availability of insurance.
+- uncertainties related to potential strategic collaborations with others; - future capital needs and uncertainty of additional funding; - uncertainties related to product development and marketability; - uncertainties related to clinical trials; - manufacturing and supply uncertainties and dependence on third parties; - anticipation of future losses; - limited sales and marketing capabilities; - uncertainty of regulatory approval and extensive government regulation; - competition and technological change; - uncertainty regarding patents and proprietary rights; - no assurance of third party reimbursement; and - potential product liability and availability of insurance.

 These statements are subject to risks and uncertainties, including those set forth in this Business Risks section, and actual results could differ materially from those expressed or implied in these statements.
 All forward-looking statements included in this registration statement are made as of the date hereof.
-We assume no obligation to update any such forward-looking statement or reason why actual results might differ.